SeanRoy/lambda-maven-plugin/README.md

 * `lambdaFunctionsJSON` JSON configuration for Lambda Functions.
 This is preferable configuration.
 * `timeout` Defaults to 30 seconds.
 The amount of time in which the function is allowed to run.
 * `memorySize` Defaults to 1024MB NOTE: Please review the AWS Lambda documentation on this setting as it could have an impact on your billing.
-* `environmentVpcSubnetIds` The VPC Subnets that Lambda should use to set up your VPC configuration.
+* `vpcSubnetIds` The VPC Subnets that Lambda should use to set up your VPC configuration.
 Format: "subnet-id (cidr-block) | az name-tag".
 Should be configured with alias as a key.
-* `environmentVpcSecurityGroupsIds` The VPC Security Groups that Lambda should use to set up your VPC configuration.
+* `vpcSecurityGroupIds` The VPC Security Groups that Lambda should use to set up your VPC configuration.
 Format: "sg-id (sg-name) | name-tag".
 Should be configured with alias as a key.
-* `suffixFunctionName` This boolean parameter can be used to set suffix for functionName.
-Suffix comes automatically from alias.
-On by default.
 * `publish` This boolean parameter can be used to request AWS Lambda to update the Lambda function and publish a version as an atomic operation.
-This is global for all functions and won't overwrite publish paramter in provided Lambda configuration/
+This is global for all functions and won't overwrite publish paramter in provided Lambda configuration
+* `functionNameSuffix` The suffix for the lambda function.
+* `forceUpdate` This boolean parameter can be used to force update of existing configuration.
+Use it when you don't publish a function and want to deploy code in your Lambda function.

 Current configuration of LambdaFunction can be found in LambdaFunction.java.